boulouk/firedex/README.md

 Import the following dependencies:
 - experimental-framework -> numpy, requests (add the Mininet project as a dependency)
-- sdn-controller -> ryu (mark the _application_ directory as _Sources Root_, add the NetworkX project as a dependency)
+- sdn-controller -> ryu, decorator (mark the _application_ directory as _Sources Root_, add the NetworkX project as a dependency)
-- firedex-coordinator-service -> flask, numpy, requests
+- firedex-coordinator-service -> flask, numpy, cvxpy, requests

 ## Installing - Alternative 2
 Download the FireDeX repository and the [FireDeX Virtual Machine](xxx).
 Then, import the FireDeX.vbox file in VirtualBox and launch the Virtual Machine.